 The leading benchmark averages were also firmly in the red.

 The blue-chip Dow Jones Industrial Average shed more than 300 points, or 0.7 percent.
-The tech-heavy Nasdaq Composite Index fell about 0.7 percent, and the broader S&P 500 dipped 0.6 percent.
+The tech-heavy Nasdaq composite index fell by about 0.7 percent, and the broader S&P 500 dipped by 0.6 percent.

 Dollar, Fed, and Yields

-Following its two-day March policy meeting, the Fed kept the benchmark federal funds rate unchanged for the second consecutive meeting, maintaining it in its current range of 3.50–3.75 percent.
+Following its two-day March policy meeting, the Fed kept the benchmark federal funds rate unchanged for the second consecutive meeting, maintaining it in its current range of 3.5 percent to 3.75 percent.

 This week, the European Central Bank, the Bank of Canada, and the Bank of Japan all kept rates steady, pointing to upward inflationary pressures from higher energy prices.

-“The net of the oil shock will still be some downward pressure on spending and employment and upward pressure on inflation,” Fed Chair Jerome Powell said at his post-meeting press conference.
+“The net of the oil shock will still be some downward pressure on spending and employment and upward pressure on inflation,” Fed Chairman Jerome Powell said at his post-meeting news conference.

 However, Powell noted that the United States could absorb some of the shocks of surging oil prices as domestic energy producers weigh potential increases in output.

-Federal Reserve Chair Jerome Powell speaks at a news conference following the Federal Open Market Committee (FOMC) meeting in Washington, on March 18, 2026.
+Federal Reserve Chairman Jerome Powell speaks at a news conference following the Federal Open Market Committee meeting in Washington, on March 18, 2026.
 (Madalina Kilroy/The Epoch Times)

 Still, investors repriced their expectations for Fed policy, lifting yields on U.S. Treasury securities.

-The two-year Treasury note, which typically tracks monetary policy, surged 9 basis points, to above 3.83 percent.
-The benchmark 10-year was little changed at around 4.27 percent.
-The 30-year erased almost three basis points, to 4.85 percent.
+The two-year Treasury note, which typically tracks monetary policy, surged by 9 basis points, to higher than 3.83 percent.
+The benchmark 10-year was little changed at about 4.27 percent.
+The 30-year erased almost 3 basis points, to 4.85 percent.

 Higher yields are bearish for the metals market because they raise the opportunity cost of holding non-yielding bullion.